Nature and Scope

 Module 2: Towards Revolution (2016)

 This module focuses on the 1760s and 1770s and the social and political protest that led to the Declaration of Independence, including legal materials covering the aftermath of the Boston Tea Party.
-It is also particularly rich in material relating to military affairs and Native Americans.
+It is also particularly rich in material relating to military affairs and American Indians.

 This module charts the upheavals of the 1770s and 1780s which saw the throwing off of British rule in the Thirteen Colonies.
 Contents include volumes of intercepted letters between colonists, the military correspondence of the British commanders in the field and material produced by the Ordnance Office and the office of the Secretary at War, as well as two copies of the ‘Dunlap’ edition of the Declaration of Independence printed on the night of the 4th-5th July 1776.

-Module 4: Legislation and Politics in the Colonies (scheduled 2018)
+Module 4: Legislation and Politics in the Colonies (2018)

 The preponderant part of this module consists of correspondence with the Board of Trade.
-There are also details of land grants, shipping returns and financial accounts, as well as George Vancouver’s despatches to London from his 1791 expedition to the Pacific Northwest.
+There are also details of land grants, financial accounts and documents focusing on American Indian relations, as well as George Vancouver’s despatches to London from his 1791 expedition to the Pacific Northwest.
+The module contains a number of shipping returns, accompanied by a video interview with Hannah Knox Tucker (PhD candidate, University of Virginia), who discusses these documents and their value for researchers in detail.

 The documents in CO 5 shed light on political, economic, military, cultural and social life of the period, covering such topics as: